K-PaaS/application-platform-guide-eng/install/application_platform/paasta_multi_cpi.md

 For a description of the runtime-config setting or variable setting required for PaaS-TA AP, refer to the PaaS-TA AP Guide.

 In this guide, among several cases, Diego-cell was installed on OpenStack and the remaining VMs were installed on AWS based on AWS - OpenStack.
-Not only Diego-cell but also other VMs can be distributed and distributed across different IaaS.
+Not only Diego-cell but also other VMs can be deployed and deployed across different IaaS.
 Change the distribution method according to the application settings to proceed with the installation.

 - Go to PaaS-TA AP Installation Folder
 ```